archbardinexile/BGCL/options/classes/blood-hunter.md

 ### Order of the Lantern

 The Order of the Lantern is a clandestine organisation of *Blood Hunters* who undergo a ritual that allows them to safely navigate and research the [Miasma](lore#the-miasma).
-They have strong ties with the [Commission](commission).
+They have strong ties with the [Commission](factions#the-commission).
 Given the nature of your tainted blood, your DM may ask for a Constitution saving throw any time you take necrotic damage when invoking a blood curse or crimson rite.
-On a failed save, your level of ***psychosis*** may increase.
+On a failed save, your level of [*psychosis*](rules#psychosis) may increase.

 #### **Rite of the Dusk**

 When you join this order at 3rd level, you learn the Rite of the Dusk as part of your Crimson Rite feature.
 When you activate the Rite of the Dusk, the extra damage dealt by your rite is poison damage.
 Additionally, while that rite is active on your weapon, you gain the following benefits:

-- Your weapon disperses fog in a 20-foot radius.
-The fog reforms behind you as you move through it.
+- Your weapon disperses fog out to a range of 20 feet.
-- Creatures hit with your weapon must succeed on a Constitution saving throw or be poisoned for 1 hour.
+- You have resistance to poison damage.
-- When you hit a poisoned creature with your weapon, roll an additional hemocraft die when determining the extra damage from the rite.
+- When you hit a poisoned creature with a weapon for which the Rite of the Dusk is active, you roll an additional hemocraft die when determining the extra damage from the rite.

 #### **Aberrant Gaze**